 DON'T: Get stuck in the Customs line – use the Mobile Passport app

 DO: Live in the moment—but capture those Insta-worthy pics too

-Ahh, the age-old question: if your vacation is not posted on social media, did it ever really happen?
-Vacation is all about taking a break and unplugging from your daily life, but of course it's understandable that you would want to share your adventures.
+Ahh, the age-old question: if your vacation is not posted on social media, did it really happen?
+Vacation is all about taking a break and unplugging from your daily life, but of course, it's understandable that you would want to share your adventures.
 In fact, in Asurion's recent study, 68% of Americans admitted that they still check in on social media while on holiday and 46% said they like to share their vacation experiences with family and friends.

 Ultimately, it's all about balance.
 Get those shots for Instagram, but don't spend all day uploading them, or wasting your data trying to share them when Wi-Fi is unavailable.
 Instead, take a couple of shots highlighting your activities, and then put your camera away and soak everything in.

 DON'T: Lose your precious memories—or precious information

 Another helpful tip is to take screenshots or photos of your itinerary and other important travel documents so if you were to face having your items damaged or stolen, you could panic just a little bit less knowing you'd still be able to access the information in your cloud.
-This also seems like a great time to remind you the importance of turning on the “Find My iPhone” or “Find My Device” feature on your phone to assist with device recovery.
-Asurion tech expert Brandon Bogle recently shared this and additional phone protection tips for travelers with The New York Times.
+This also seems like a great time to remind you the importance of turning on the Find My iPhone or Find My Device feature on your phone before you hit the road to assist with device recovery.
+Asurion Expert Brandon recently shared this and additional phone protection tips for travelers with The New York Times.